Forricide/still-feel-alive/Chapter 2.md

 She feels around in her pocket.
 Yes, there's money in there.
 Not a lot.
 Just enough for a few bus passes, or a meal, depending on the denomination of the bill. *Always keep enough money for a bus pass on you.
 You never know where you'll end up.* Not spoken out loud, not her voice.
 A memory?

 "Yes, I do."
 Something feels strange about her voice.
 Not scratchy or raw, but hollow.
 She tries to fix it by coughing.
-Inneffective, sounding like she's coughing into a wooden box.
+Ineffective, sounding like she's coughing into a wooden box.

 One of them snorts.